techNFCelevator/BC-grand-total-calculator/README.md

-# BC-grand-total-calculator
+# grand-total-calculator
-A calculator that calculates all taxes in British Columbia for grand total.
+A calculator that calculates all taxes for grand total.